-Course/S ervice ID Student Learning Outcome (SLO) Assessment Method Assessment Data Summary Reflection and Analysis Enhancement/Action Articulate and defend a personal stance on at least one of these questions and/or traditions.
-I for an "original argument" students were expected to construct a critical response to a philosophical problem that would be assessed on the basis of originality, coherence, and the anticipation of critical objections. which improved to 85/100 by the end of the course.
+Course/S ervice ID Student Learning Outcome (SLO) Assessment Method Assessment Data Summary Reflection and Analysis Enhancement/Action Articulate and defend a personal stance on at least one of these questions and/or traditions. for an "original argument" students were expected to construct a critical response to a philosophical problem that would be assessed on the basis of originality, coherence, and the anticipation of critical objections. which improved to 85/100 by the end of the course.
 Articulate and defend a personal stance on at least one of these questions and/or traditions.
 To examine this SLO, an assessment was embedded into paper assignments for the course.
 Among the various criteria on the rubric for these assignments was a requirement for an "original argument" students were expected to construct a critical response to a philosophical problem that would be assessed on the basis of originality, coherence, and the anticipation of critical objections.
-The scores for this criterion were tracked independently of the paper grades themselves, yielding the following results: In the first paper, the average 'argument' score was 81.8/100, which improved to 85/100 by the end of the course. an outcome like this, but the data gathered here did seem to reflect something in the way of students' abilities to analyze moral theories.
+The scores for this criterion were tracked independently of the paper grades themselves, yielding the following results: In the first paper, the average 'argument' score was 81.8/100, which improved to 85/100 by the end of the course.
+Faculty discussion seemed to approve of the authenticity of this assessement.
+It is of course difficult to develop 'hard data' for an outcome like this, but the data gathered here did seem to reflect something in the way of students' abilities to analyze moral theories.
 The data suggests some improvement in this ability over the course of the academic term, which seems to further suggest learning with respect to this SLO.
 Informal student surveys suggest that the extensive comments given on their papers was the most significant factor contributing to their development as analysts of philosophical concepts.
 I intend to continue with this practice in future sections.
 While some improvement was less dramatic than the improvement for SLO #2.
 There are several possible explanations for this.
-One pertains the difficulty of instructor's time and focus.
+One pertains the difficulty of constructing original arguments- -this may simply turn out to be more difficult than analyzing the arguments offered by other thinkers.
+If this is the case, then it would seem that student learning would benefit from at least one more The kind of extensive comments needed to bring about these requires a great deal of the instructor's time and focus.
 Large sections (in this case, 50 students) make this extremely taxing.
 It has been documented in several informal student surveys, that these comments far exceed the rigor and detail of comments given in English/Language Arts courses.
 Given that those courses typically hold a much lower maximum enrollmentand that this lower enrollment is attributed in large part to the additional effort that English instructors purportedly must put into the grading of written assignments it seems that our paper-centered courses (including PHIL08) would benefit tremendously from lower enrollments.
 It is recognized that the institution strives to accommodate as many students as possible.
-In a case like this, however, high enrollment limits deeply compromise the pedagogical
+In a case like this, however, high enrollment limits deeply compromise the pedagogical soundness of the courses themselves.